Maltomatic/Verbosity/readme.md

     - if/else
         - if (var > 0 or var > var) goto, else goto
         - if (var > 0 or var > var) execute, else execute
+        - directly nested if statements are not supported, but you can jump to another if statement after evaluation
 - Auxilary verbs and conjunctions are special print characters and are ignored if in the beginning of a line.
     - The line is treated as starting from the first non-auxilary, conjunction, determiner, or adposition word.
     - At most once per line, if an auxilary verb is encountered, print a space.
 This is done before any outputs from the line itself.